BboyAkers/austinakers.com/content/blog/demystifying-the-ecmascript-spec-array-push.md

 	- `?` is used for error handling.
 If `Set(O, "length", 𝔽(len), true)` throws an error, the function will throw an error.

 7. **Return 𝔽(len).**
+    - This is returning the new length of the array.
+In our case, it will return 5, because we added a new element to the array `months`.
     - `𝔽(len)` is the value of the length of the array.
     - This will return the new length of the array.

 This may seem like a lot of code, but it is actually quite simple.
-Let's break it down even further with an example.
+Now, let's see how this looks in the actual JavaScript code.